cortexproject/cortex/docs/architecture.md

 Flow of the query in the system changes when using query scheduler:

 1) Query is received by the query frontend, which can optionally split it or serve from the cache.
-2) Query frontend forwards the query to a random query scheduler process.
+2) Query-frontend forwards the query to a random query scheduler process.
 3) Query scheduler stores the query into in-memory queue, where it waits for some querier to pick it up.
 3) Querier picks up the query, and executes it.
 4) Querier sends the result back to the query frontend, which then forwards it to the client.